atk4/core/README.md

 $c->doWork();
 ```

-With dynamic methods you can utilise `__call` method in collaboration with internal hook system to dynamically add methods inside your object.
-Dynamic methods behave just like a regular ones, but you can register them during run-time.
+With dynamic methods, you can utilise `__call` method in collaboration with internal hook system to dynamically add methods inside your object.
+Dynamic methods behave just like regular ones, but you can register them during run-time.
 Your code can check for existence of methods (static or dynamic), add remove local or global methods:

 ```
 class MyClass {